arnaud4d/documentation/docs/API/4DNetkit.md

 In "signedIn" mode, when `.getToken()` is called, a web server included in 4D NetKit starts automatically on the port specified in the [redirectURI parameter](#description) to intercept the provider's authorization response and display in the browser.

+# Tutorials

-## Tutorial: Authenticate to the Microsoft Graph API with 4D Netkit in service mode
+## Authenticate to the Microsoft Graph API with 4D Netkit in service mode

+### Objectives
+Establish a connection to the Microsoft Graph API in service mode

+### Prerequisites

+* You have registered an application with the [Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) and obtained your application ID (also called client ID) and client secret.

+> Here, the term "application" does not refer to an application built in 4D.
+It refers to an entry point you create on the Azure portal.
+You use the generated client ID to tell your 4D application to trust the Microsoft identity platform.

 ```4d
 var $oAuth2 : Object